Pulgis Andriušis: Biography

 In 1928, having gotten permission from President Antanas Smetona to travel, Andriušis visited numerous countries, including Great Britain, France, Italy, Spain, and Morocco.
 He graduated in 1932.
 It was at this point that he began to translate the works of Miguel de Cervantes.
 From 1931 to 1934 Andriušis acted in the Stedra theater founded by Balys Sruoga.
 From 1934 to 1939 he worked on various newspapers in Kaunas and Klaipėda.
 In total, Andriušis published a few thousand articles, feuilletons, literary and theater reviews, travel logs, and popular descriptions of nature.
 In 1938 he married Marija Chodauskaitė, with whom he had two sons and two daughters.
 He translated various books, including Roland Dorgelès's Wooden Crosses, and most famously, both parts of Cervantes's Don Quixote in 1942.

-Andriušis left Lithuania in 1944 to live in Tübingen, Germany.
+Andriušis fled Lithuania in 1944 to Tübingen, Germany.
 Life in the German refugee camps was humorously depicted in collections of feuilletons.
 He actively participated in Lithuanian émigré movements intent on re-establishing the Lithuanian Writers Society in exile, which they officially did in 1946.
 In 1947 he published an Esperanto textbook and dictionary.
 He moved to Sydney, Australia, in 1949.
 After working as a railway wagon cleaner for two years, Andriušis settled in Adelaide, where he worked as a train conductor and assistant telegraph operator.
 He died in the city on 19 December 1970.